 Our major inhibitor with travelling light lies in electronics.
 We carry camera gear, laptops, kindles and so on.
-The kids’ small electronic items, like these above (click the image), are no trouble.
+The kids’ small electronic items, are no trouble.
 When we’re carrying 3 laptops, carry on only just ain’t happening.

 This is what we carry for our family of 4, 2 kids.
 On long term travel we carry 3 laptops and all the camera gear, for shorter trips we cut it right back.
 The 3DS, music players etc are for the kids.

 - Camera and charger (1) I’ve just upgraded to a small DSLR after 12 months of struggling with a broken mirrorless.
 I’m thrilled!
 I’m going all ” photographer ” !